almudenaolg/gender-representation-in-movies/README.md

 ---

 ## 🎨 Dashboards & Key Insights
-The dashboards reveal gender distribution by film genre, budget allocation, and ratings:

-1. **Gender Representation in Film Roles**: Overview of gender distribution in key roles (directors, writers, actors), showcasing the gender gap across each position.
 ![Gender Representation in Key Roles](images/Dashboard_key_roles.png)

-2. **Gender Dynamics in Film Genres and Budget Allocation**: Examines how gender composition varies by genre and explores budget allocation based on the director and cast gender.
 ![Gender Dynamics in Film Genres and Budget Allocation](images/Dashboard_genres_budget.png)

-3. **Impact of Gender on Reviews and Revenue**: Analyzes how gender influences critics' and audience ratings, as well as box office earnings, revealing disparities in revenue and reception.
 ![Gender Influence on Ratings and Gross Revenue](images/Dashboard_rating_gross.png)

-4. **Evolution of Gender Representation Over Time**: Tracks changes in gender representation over the years, showing trends in women’s participation in directing and acting roles.
 ![Evolution of Gender Representation Over Time](images/Dashboard_evolution.png)